bunkerity/bunkerweb/README.md

 <img src="https://github.com/bunkerity/bunkerized-nginx/blob/dev/docs/img/docker.png?raw=true" />

+You will find more information about Docker integration in the [documentation](https://bunkerized-nginx.readthedocs.io/en/latest/integrations.html#docker).

+## Docker autoconf

 The downside of using environment variables is that the container needs to be recreated each time there is an update which is not very convenient.
 To counter that issue, you can use another image called bunkerized-nginx-autoconf which will listen for Docker events and automatically configure bunkerized-nginx instance in real time without recreating the container.
 Instead of defining environment variables for the bunkerized-nginx container, you simply add labels to your web services and bunkerized-nginx-autoconf will "automagically" take care of the rest.

 <img src="https://github.com/bunkerity/bunkerized-nginx/blob/dev/docs/img/autoconf-docker.png?raw=true" />

-You will find more information about Docker integration and Docker autoconf feature in the [documentation](#TODO).
+You will find more information about Docker autoconf feature in the [documentation](https://bunkerized-nginx.readthedocs.io/en/latest/integrations.html#docker-autoconf).

 ## Swarm